A New k-Space Model for Non-Cartesian Fourier Imaging: Illustrative Comparisons

 In the following subsections, we compare the performance of the proposed k-space model against the voxel-based model in several representative 2D non-Cartesian MRI reconstruction scenarios (using 2D versions of the models).
 The first subsection focuses on conventional (single-channel) Fourier imaging as already described, while the second focuses on multichannel reconstruction (i.e., parallel imaging \cite{pruessmann2001, fessler2010}).

 All reconstructions were implemented in MATLAB (without GPU acceleration) on a system with an 8-core Intel i7-9700 CPU and 64 GB RAM.
 In all cases, we choose the voxel function $\varphi(\mathbf{x})$ for Eq.~\eqref{eq:img-model} such that $\Phi(\mathbf{k}_m) = 1$ for all k-space sampling locations $\mathbf{k}_m$.
-This choice does not uniquely specify the voxel function $\varphi(\mathbf{x})$ -- indeed, while this choice uniquely specifies $\mathbf{A}$ (and therefore also fully determines the optimal solution coefficients $\hat{\mathbf{b}}$), $\Phi(\mathbf{k}_m) = 1$ is actually satisfied by infinitely many $\varphi(\mathbf{x})$ functions, including popular choices such as Dirac delta functions and families of sinc and jinc functions.
-While the specific choice of $\varphi(\mathbf{x})$ does not influence $\hat{\mathbf{b}}$, it will influence visualization of $\hat{f}_v(\mathbf{x})$ -- we visualize the image by displaying the $\hat{\mathbf{b}}$ coefficients directly, which can correspond to using a sinc or Dirac delta function for $\varphi(\mathbf{x})$.
+This choice does not uniquely specify the voxel function $\varphi(\mathbf{x})$ -- indeed, while this choice uniquely specifies $\mathbf{A}$ (and therefore also fully determines the optimal solution coefficients $\hat{\mathbf{b}}$), $\Phi(\mathbf{k}_m) = 1$ is actually satisfied by infinitely many $\varphi(\mathbf{x})$ functions, including choices such as Dirac delta functions and families of sinc and jinc functions.
+While the specific choice of $\varphi(\mathbf{x})$ does not influence $\hat{\mathbf{b}}$, it will influence the visualization of $\hat{f}_v(\mathbf{x})$ -- we visualize the image by displaying the $\hat{\mathbf{b}}$ coefficients directly, which can correspond to using a Dirac or sinc function for $\varphi(\mathbf{x})$.

 In all cases, reconstructions were initially performed using a large number of iterations.
-We subsequently report computation time and convergence speed based on the time/iterations required to converge within a structural similarity (SSIM) \cite{wang2004} of 0.95 with the final converged result.
+We subsequently report computation time and convergence speed based on the time/iterations required to converge within a structural similarity (SSIM) \cite{wang2004} of 0.95 with the final converged result.\footnote{Note that, like all scalar metrics, SSIM does not capture all important aspects of image quality \cite{chan2023}.
+However, our results or conclusions do not change in important ways if we used other metrics such as normalized root-mean-squared error instead. }